Access to Library Electronic Resources

 CONSEQUENCES OF UNAUTHORIZED USE

-While it may be convenient or advantageous or desirable, there may be consequences to unauthorized use.
+While it may be convenient, advantageous, or desirable, there may be consequences to unauthorized use.
 These consequences include loss of access for individuals or for the entire campus.
 See also Acceptable Use of Computing Resources.